neoviki/graphical.interface.grid.eye.sensor.electron/README.md

-## Desktop application for a robotic gripper ( Based on Electron.js )
+## Desktop application for a grid eye sensor ( Based on Electron.js )